pulumi/docs/content/blog/adopting-existing-cloud-resources-into-pulumi/index.md

 tags: ["Infrastructure"]
 ---

-Most cloud infrastrucutre projects involve working with existing cloud resources - either building on top of existing resources or adopting existing resources under management with a new and more robust infrastructure provisioning solution.
+Most cloud infrastructure projects involve working with existing cloud resources - either building on top of existing resources or adopting existing resources under management with a new and more robust infrastructure provisioning solution.

 Whether you are adopting resources that were deployed manually using your cloud provider's console or CLI - or migrating existing infrastructure from tools like Terraform or CloudFormation - Pulumi makes it easy to adopt and manage your existing resources.